v4iv/theleakycauldronblog/src/pages/blog/basic-serverless-typeahead-search-with-cloudflare-workers.md

   - cloudflare
   - react js
 ---
 Typeahead search progressively searches and filters as the user types his/her query.
-It’s also called predictive search, incremental search or search-as-you-type and is an important feature of most search engines.
-In this tutorial, we’ll learn to make a very basic version of a Pokemon Typeahead Search using Cloudflare Workers and React.
-Cloudflare provides generous 100,000 requests per day in its free plan, making it perfect for an API like this.
+It’s also called **predictive search**, **incremental search** or **search-as-you-type** and is an important feature of most search engines.
+In this tutorial, we’ll learn to make a very basic version of a *Pokémon* Typeahead Search using **Cloudflare Workers** and **React**.
+Cloudflare provides generous **100,000** requests per day in its free plan, making it perfect for an API like this.

 # Setup Cloudflare